laraleedev/fractionalCalculator/README.md

 ## Considerations
 - Negative numbers: Not explicitly defined in the original challenge definition, but a likely candidate for _a future release_.
 Would require more time with the regexes to handle.
 Tested to be an invalid argument for now.
 Does not (currently) allow negative numbers, fractional or otherwise.
+    - results can be negative (through subtraction), this is handled
+    - Potential way to handle it: check for and flag for negative input, then check the rest of the input as normal (with negative removed)
 - Why not interactable prompts: Looked into using something like https://www.npmjs.com/package/prompt or child_process, but decided to have it as argv instead to make it a better candidate for seamlessly integrating into an automation pipeline (such as allowing other processes to call and use it rapidly)